 Things You Can Do to Help Your Child

 - You may need to talk with the teacher, principal, guidance counselor and nurse to be sure your child's learning needs are met.

 - Encourage activities your child can excel in, such as sports, art, music or hobbies.
 Extracurricular activities with kids of the same age are often very important for social development.

-- Increase your child's self-esteem.
-Accept him for who he is.
-Focus on his abilities, strengths and good traits rather than on his shortcomings (Picture 2).
-Praise him for good behavior.
+- Help your child develop and maintain a healthy self-esteem.
+Accept them for who they are.
+Focus on their abilities, strengths and good traits rather than on their shortcomings (Picture 2).
+Praise them for good behavior.

-- Expect your child to succeed rather than to fail.
-Give him tasks that he can handle, a little at a time.
+- Set your child up to succeed.
+Give them tasks that they can handle, a little at a time.
 A job well done boosts the child's self-esteem.

 - Work on changing only one or two negative behaviors at a time.

 - Explain rules clearly and be consistent.
 Tell your child what will happen if the rules are broken.
-Write down the rules or have him repeat them to you.
+Write down the rules or have them repeat them to you.

 - Have fun with your child.
-Play with him.
-Love him.
+Play with them.
+Love them.

 Long-Term Effects of ADHD

-By working closely with your child's doctor and teachers, you can help your child adjust to ADHD.
+By working closely with your child's health care provider and teachers, you can help your child be healthy and successful.
 Most children do not "outgrow" ADHD.
-But with your help, your child can learn skills that help him cope, develop positive self-esteem and succeed in life.
+But with the help of supportive adults, your child can develop positive self-esteem and succeed in life.

 HH-I-157 ©1992, Revised 2021, Nationwide Children’s Hospital